out386/aria-telegram-mirror-bot/README.md

 * `/cancelMirror`: Cancel the current mirroring task.
 Only the person who started the task, SUDO_USERS, and chat admins can use this command.
 * `/list <filename>` : Send links to downloads with the `filename` substring in the name.
 In case of too many downloads, only show the most recent few.

+### Migrating from v1.0.0

+Aria-telegram-mirror-bot is now written in TypeScript.
+If you are migrating from v1.0.0, move your existing `.constants.js` to `src/.constants.js`, and re-read the [installation section](#Installation) and the [section on updating](#Updating), as some steps have changed.

 ### Pre-installation

 1. [Create a new bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot) using Telegram's BotFather and copy your TOKEN.